A-level (United Kingdom): Predicted grading

-Students applying to universities before receiving their A Level results typically do so on the basis of predicted grades, which are issued by schools and colleges.
+Students applying to universities before receiving their A-level results typically do so on the basis of predicted grades, which are issued by schools and colleges.
 A student's predicted grades usually depend on their GCSE results, performance throughout the course, performance in tests and mock examinations, or a combination of these factors.

 A possible reformation would be something called the post-qualifications applications system (PQA), where applicants apply to university after they receive their results.
 It has been argued that this would be fairer to applicants, especially those from lower-income families whose results were thought to be under-predicted.
 However, a more recent UCAS report shows that although the reliability of predicted grades declines in step with family income, this can still lead to an over-prediction effect for lower income groups.
 Just 45% of predicted grades are accurate – 47% are over-predictions and 9% under-predictions.
 A recent UCAS consultation rejected the implementation of PQA following opposition from universities, schools and awarding bodies.

 Effects of COVID-19 pandemic, 2020 and 2021

-In 2020 the A level system was challenged by the COVID-19 pandemic.
-Ofqual advised that the 2020 A level exams should be cancelled, students be given a completion certificate, and universities widen the intake relying on a higher drop-out.
+In 2020 the A-level system was challenged by the COVID-19 pandemic.
+Ofqual advised that the 2020 A-level exams should be cancelled, students be given a completion certificate, and universities widen the intake relying on a higher drop-out.
 The government intervened and grades were to be awarded using an algorithm.
 There was a public outcry, explained Roger Taylor the former chair of Ofqual who resigned.
-It was a “colossal error of judgment” : awarding grades calculated by algorithm was not acceptable to the public.
+It was a “colossal error of judgment”: awarding grades calculated by algorithm was not acceptable to the public.
 Instead the final grades were awarded by teacher assessment, a system that was repeated in 2021.
 Taylor explained the algorithm was robust, it was the way it was being used that caused the problem: that was down to human decisions.
-LSE and UCL researchers showed that teacher assessment gave a 15% advantage to students with graduate parents.
+Researchers from the London School of Economics and University College London researchers showed that teacher assessment gave a 15% advantage to students with graduate parents.